 There is no current evidence that COVID-19 has been spread through HVAC systems.
 All of the systems at UofL meet the standards for appropriate airflow through buildings and for the amount of outside air that is continuously brought into the building.
 While it is true that COVID-19 is spread through small droplets, evidence shows that high concentrations of those are required.
 As airborne droplets containing the virus are dispersed over distance and through systems, the chance of being infected from that type of exposure decrease.
-This is why physical distancing works.
-Remember, staying at least six feet away from others and wearing a mask are the best defenses against airborne droplets that contain the virus.
 See the Physical Plant HVAC Outline for a helpful diagram and thorough explanation of UofL's HVAC systems.
-(Date Added: 7.27.20)
+(Date Revised: 08.04.21)

 The World Health Organization, CDC and other leading experts tell us that staying at least six feet away from others to avoid droplet transmission, wearing a mask, frequent cleaning and disinfection of surfaces and handwashing are the most important ways to reduce the risk of COVID-19 transmission.
 The likeliness of transmission through airway systems is still being debated.
 Regardless, Physical Plant spent the 2020 summer period working to optimize the performance of the air handling systems in all classrooms and buildings.
 Air is continuously moved through university buildings, bringing fresh air in and filtering and recirculating air from throughout the building.
-Remember, studies have shown that close proximity to someone shedding the virus remains the most important risk of exposure we should avoid.
-Masks and face coverings reduce the spread of the virus.
 UofL's optimal ventilation systems are a minor component in helping to mitigate the spread of COVID-19.
-(Date Updated: 9.09.20)
+(Date Revised: 08.04.21)